 This is essentially the creation of new muscle tissue from amino acids (amino acids are small molecules that combine to form proteins).
 When you eat protein, protein synthesis rates rise, and if they exceed breakdown rates, the result is muscle gain.
 Alternatively, if protein breakdown rates rise (for example when you are in a fasted state), and exceed synthesis rates, the result is muscle loss.

-Top ways to increase muscle mass?
+Top ways to increase muscle mass with diabetes

 Muscle growth is essentially the result of protein synthesis rates exceeding protein breakdown rates over time.